All Episodes

 So that could be one reason why members don't want this investigated, even though they're accused of harming members, of breaching their own servers.

-Uh, and then the other thing is the potential exposure of Democrats' involvement in a kickback scheme.
+And then the other thing is the potential exposure of Democrats' involvement in a kickback scheme.

-And maybe that's why they had a McDonald's guy and other apparently no-show employees on the payroll, is that the members are paying out taxpayer money and receiving a portion back in cash.
+And maybe that's why they had a McDonald's guy and other apparently no-show employees on the payroll is that the members are paying out taxpayer money and receiving a portion back in cash.

-So you when the lawyers blame Congress uh for uh supposedly ordering these guys to do procurement uh falsification, you gotta take it with a grain of salt because it's coming from a defense attorney who has a he's trying to get his guy off, but at the same time, you look at members of Congress, why would they not be concerned that their own staffer was wrongfully accessing their stuff?
+So when the lawyers blame Congress for supposedly ordering these guys to do procurement falsification, you got to take it with a grain of salt because it's coming from a defense attorney who has a he's trying to get his guy off.

-They should be mad, and it's not a partisan thing.
+And it's not a partisan thing.

 The Democrats were the victims here on the surface.